MarcoFelipeKing/MockVsActualHospitalCare/README.md

 # Mock vs Actual Hospital Care
-Data behind the journal article: Why is mock care not a good proxy for predicting hand contamination during patient care? (https://doi.org/10.1016/j.jhin.2020.11.016)
+Data behind the journal article: "Why is mock care not a good proxy for predicting hand contamination during patient care?" (https://doi.org/10.1016/j.jhin.2020.11.016)

-These data are sequential surface contacts during mock patient care and actual hospital care for three types of care: Taking Observations and vitals, IV drip manipulation and Drs/MD rounds.
+These data are sequential surface contacts during mock patient care and actual hospital care for a variety of types of care: Taking bloods, checking on a patient, taking observations/vitals, IV drip manipulation, fiting a nebuliser, discussing medication by a pharmacist and Drs/MD rounds.
+This dataset includes observations in single patient rooms (SB) as well as observations in 4-patient multi-bed rooms (MB), whilst  https://doi.org/10.1016/j.jhin.2020.11.016 only uses the SB data.

 # Headers in the .csv file
 ``` r